 Service began 45 minutes after takeoff with bottled water and rice crackers.

 A beverage service followed.
-I had a Kirin beer before lunch.
+I had a Kirin beer.
 ANA eliminates language issues in ordering meals by providing picture menus.
-The menus provide calorie information, too.
+The menus provide caloric information, too.

 I selected the creamy scallop and squid gratin with rigatoni.